egyptianego17/Snake-Game-with-STM32-and-LED-Matrix/README.md

 - `restart()`: When the game ends, this function clears the existing snake and initializes a new game, allowing the player to try again.

-Understanding the intricacies of these functions opens up a world of possibilities for learning, experimentation, and even extending the game's features.
-Dive into the code and explore how these functions come together to create a classic game with a modern twist.

-Thank you for delving into the detailed functionality of the Snake Game on LED Matrix project.
-Enjoy exploring and tinkering with the code to uncover the secrets behind this tech-savvy recreation of a timeless classic!
+Thank you, Enjoy exploring and tinkering with the code to uncover the secrets behind this tech-savvy recreation of a timeless classic!